mvolkmann/GridLayoutDemo/README.md

 ## Overview

 This is a SwiftUI iOS app that demonstrates using grid layout that was added in iOS16.

-See the YouTube video
-[SwiftUI Grids in iOS 16](https://www.youtube.com/watch?v=ZU_6RejjIKU) by Stewart Lynch.
+It is based on the YouTube video [SwiftUI Grids in iOS 16](https://www.youtube.com/watch?v=ZU_6RejjIKU) by Stewart Lynch.